Hands on: Huawei Mate XS review

 Huawei Mate XS release date and price

-The Huawei Mate XS debuted at what should have been the company's MWC 2020 press conference in Barcelona, Spain – the show was cancelled due to concerns over coronavirus – but the location alone may mean the handset is coming to Europe and other places outside of China.
+The Huawei Mate XS was unveiled alongside other products at a press conference in Barcelona, Spain – the event was due to be part of MWC 2020 before the show was cancelled due to concerns over the coronavirus outbreak).

-The original Mate X was only on sale in China, but Huawei has yet to confirm exactly when the Mate XS release date will be.
+The choice of location suggests the handset may be coming to Europe and other countries outside China – the original Mate X was only sold in China – but Huawei has yet to confirm where Mate XS will be available, or a release date.

 We also don’t currently know what the Huawei Mate XS price will be – we may know more by the end of the Huawei's February 24 press conference – but we can use the original device as a judge.